A WORK FROM HOME REMINDER

 The lines here are easily blurred when working from home.
 If you have found achieving balance here challenging as you work from home, you are not alone!
 Do try to stick to your regular work hours as much as possible.
 Finish work at your designated time and pack away/ switch off your work devices when not working.
 During the day, try to eat lunch away from your workstation, take a lunch break just as you would in the office.

-Use this work from home reminder to get back on track and improve your productivity for the weeks ahead.
+Use this work-from-home reminder to get back on track and improve your productivity for the weeks ahead.

 ERGONOMICS SUPPORT FOR YOUR COMPANY

 Fit For Work provide a range of ergonomics services that are suitable for those working from home/remotely or those who are office-based.
-To learn more about office setup and good ergonomics principles, you can reach out to Fit for Work at email@example.com to talk about how an ergonomic programme within your office can increase productivity, increase staff satisfaction, improve staff retention and reduce sick leave.
+To learn more about office setup and good ergonomics principles, you can reach out to Fit for Work to talk about how an ergonomic programme within your office can increase productivity, increase staff satisfaction, improve staff retention and reduce sick leave.